Skip to main content

 There are many sources of information you could use, including surveys, employer-led workshops, member panels, feedback from member-nominated trustees and issues or themes arising from member complaints.
 Master trusts might also find it useful to seek employer feedback on service quality, eg through an employer working group.

-While taking account of member views, you need to use your judgement to conclude whether your scheme’s services are meeting member needs.
+While taking account of member views, you should use your judgement to conclude whether your scheme’s services are meeting member needs.
 This is particularly important in situations where you succeed in engaging with only a small proportion of members or groups of members.

 Performance